History of Kyle Hendricks in Timeline

 Kyle Hendricks

-Kyle Hendricks is a professional baseball pitcher currently playing for the Los Angeles Angels.
-Best known for his tenure with the Chicago Cubs, he debuted in MLB in 2014.
-Hendricks notably led MLB in ERA in 2016 and was a key player in the Cubs' World Series victory that same year, ending their 108-year championship drought.
-He is known for his command and control rather than overpowering velocity.
+Kyle Hendricks is an American professional baseball pitcher currently playing for the Los Angeles Angels.
+He debuted in MLB in 2014 with the Chicago Cubs.
+He achieved significant success with the Cubs, notably leading MLB in earned run average (ERA) in 2016.
+That same year, he played a key role in helping the Cubs win the World Series, ending their 108-year championship drought.
+Known for his command and control rather than velocity, Hendricks has established himself as a notable pitcher in MLB.

 On December 7, 1989, Kyle Christian Hendricks was born.
 He is an American professional baseball pitcher.